 Hi all.
 Earlier this year we’ve posted two video tutorials of Snapmaker 2.0 Enclosure on our YouTube channel, where one of our users “Juan Salinas” asked us how much quieter will this enclosure make the machine.
-So, our team have made a series of tests on the sound-reduction quality of our A350 enclosure.
-And here’s the test results we promised.
+So, our team has made a series of tests on the sound-reduction quality of our A350 Enclosure.
+And here are the test results we promised.

 Testing Sound Level in a Laser Engraving Session

 We tested the average and maximum sound levels from three different distances, comparing situations with and without the Enclosure.

 As you can see, the bare machine produced noise between 52 dBA and 55 dBA when on standby mode, whereas the noise level rose to between 56 dBA–60 dBA on 3D printing mode, 57 dBA–60 dBA on laser engraving mode, and 60 dBA–69 dBA on CNC carving mode.
 As a reference, 50 dBA sounds like refrigerator humming, normal conversation is about 60 dBA, and 70 dBA feels like you’re inside a car at 60 mph (or 96 km/h).

 When the machine was enclosed with its Power Module on the outside, the sound could be 2 dBA–4 dBA lower during 3D printing and laser engraving.
 It’s not a big drop obviously, but now the machine was almost as quiet as on standby.
 CNC carving was much louder, but in turn, the Enclosure had a better performance by reducing the sound by 3 dBA–6 dBA.